deividfoggi/agentic-aiops-autogen/README.md

 ## Architecture overview

-The archicture runs the mas in Azure Kubernetes Service as a deployment.
-It is a full stateless application at the Kubernetes level and it trusts on external services to persist any information such as secrets or AI Agents history.
+The archicture runs the AIOps multi-agents solution in Azure Kubernetes Service as a deployment.
 The agents uses AKS workload identity model to access resources needed to perform their jobs.

 ![alt text](media/azure_architecture.png)